juliorodrigues97/perfume-distribution-analytics/README.md

 While high-value segments require protection, a meaningful portion of the customer base falls into Hibernating, About to Sleep, and Needs Attention segments.
 These accounts represent potential reactivation and retention opportunities before further declines in engagement and value.

 ### 4. Portfolio Concentration (Pareto)
-Provides an 80/20 analysis of revenue concentration across brands and product lines, identifying the products that account for the majority of revenue and supporting portfolio prioritization.
+Provides an 80/20 analysis of revenue concentration across brands and product lines, identifying the products that account for the majority of revenue and enabling users to drill through to detailed cross-sell analysis for selected brands.

 ![Pareto](assets/screenshots/page4_pareto_abc.png)